 At some point in your life, you might find yourself trapped in a financial mess.
 This is when you’d realize the importance of learning how to budget.

 A budget is a word that is often overlooked by people.
-In fact, only 47% of Canadians are said to budget.
+In fact, only 67% of Americans are said to budget.
 It’s important to keep your finance life well balanced and budgeting can help a great deal.

 Where do you think big companies like Google or Amazon would be today without managing their money properly?
 Do you think Warren Buffett or Bill Gates could have achieved such success without proper budgeting?
 No!
 Budgeting won’t just help you get out of a hole — it can also help you acquire financial wealth.
 And yes, it can help you do that even if you have a modest salary or income.